JoviDeCroock/blog-portfolio/content/blog/webdev/modern.md

 used in your codebase and polyfill for that or polyfill by looking at your `browserslist` in the preset-env.

+Polyfilling at runtime, for example when IE11 is your browser and send other polyfills is not doable.
+Making a seperate bundle with polyfills for nevergreen/evergreen is doable.

 #### Libraries

 Remember me saying library authors can disclose what polyfills are needed?
 Well this revolves around that part.

-If we'd have a plugin that would cross our code and tell us what polyfills are needed above on one side ES5 and on the other ES2015 we would grant the possibility to accurately polyfill.
+If we'd have a plugin that would traverse our code and tell us what polyfills are needed when it is ES5 or when it is ES2015 would enable more fine-grained polyfilling.

+You would disclose your lowest target and it could accurately include/exclude certain polyfills, which in turn reduces your bundle size again.

 ## POC